-Temperature Considerations Elapsed Time Considerations If a temperature increase exceeds the first of two predefined (at the factory) thresholds, the drive enters the head alignment needed state.
+Temperature Considerations Elapsed Time Considerations If a temperature change exceeds the first of two factory defined thresholds, the drive enters the head alignment needed state.
 If a head alignment occurs the drive cancels the needed state.
-If the temperature increase exceeds the second (higher) threshold before a head alignment is accomplished, the drive enters the critical state.
-Under normal conditions, the drive schedules head alignment calibrations at preset intervals since spin-up.
+If the temperature change exceeds the second (higher) threshold before a head alignment is accomplished, the drive enters the critical state.
+Under normal conditions, the drive schedules head alignment calibrations at preset intervals after spin-up.
 The drive enters the needed state at these intervals.
 If a head alignment occurs the drive cancels the needed state.
-If enough time passes without a calibration that a Write operation may be unreliable, the drive enters the critical state.
+If twice the expected time interval passes without a calibration, the drive enters the critical state.
 The time periods between head alignments are pre-defined at the factory to assure reliable operation under start-up and long term conditions.